tylerpalmerdev/cta-take-home/README.md

-# Getting Started with Create React App
+# CTA IP Address Fetch Tool

+A fancy web app for fetching IP data from a public API.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+**Note**: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts